rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/noRedundantRoles.test.md

  unknown:1:4 lint/jsx-a11y/noRedundantRoles FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Using the role attribute heading and the HTML element h1 is redundant, using the HTML element is
+  ✖ Using the role attribute heading on the h1 element is redundant.
-    enough.

     <h1 role='heading' aria-level='1'></h1>
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^